Unless stated otherwise, the following publications come from Statistics Canada.

 Children and youth

-Information on Canada's infants, children, teens, adolescents, students, and young adults.
+Information and data on Canada's infants, children, teens, adolescents, students, and young adults.
 Topics include child care arrangements, crime, education, health, immigration, labour, low income, risk behaviours and violence.

 National Longitudinal Survey of Children and Youth